Aphosis/manabase/README.md

 - [`scry`](https://mtg.gamepedia.com/Scry_land): Theros and M21 scry lands.
 - [`shock`](https://mtg.gamepedia.com/Shock_land): Ravnica shock lands.

+Rocks:

+- `banner`: Khans of Tarkir banners.
+- `cluestone`: Ravnica clue stones.
+- `crystal`: Ikoria crystals.
+- `locket`: Ravnica lockets.
+- `obelisk`: Alara obelisks.
+- `signet`: Ravnica signets.
+- `talisman`: Mirrodin talismans.

 Additionally, two color-related filters are provided:

 These are:

-- `producer`: This filter checks if the land produces mana of the given colors.
+- `producer`: This filter checks if the card produces mana of the given colors.
 - `reference`: This filter checks if a reference to a land type of the given colors is contained in the card text.